Volunteer Registration

 2. Maintain score sheets and ensure games are played according to H.O.P.E. tournament rules

-3. Calculate scores to determine which teams are in the playoffs and inform team captains
+3. Accurately calculate scores to determine which teams are in the playoffs

 • Court Runners